Glass ceiling: Gender stereotypes

 In a 1993 report released through the U.S. Army Research Institute for the Behavioral and Social Sciences, researchers noted that although women have the same educational opportunities as their male counterparts, the Glass Ceiling persist due to systematic barriers, low representation, mobility, and stereotypes.
 The perpetuation of sexist stereotypes is one widely recognized reason as to why female employees are systematically inhibited from receiving advantageous opportunities in their chosen fields.
 A majority of Americans perceive women to be more emotional and men to be more aggressive.
 Gender stereotypes influence how leaders are chosen by employers and how workers of different sex are treated.
 Another stereotype towards women in workplaces is known as the "gender status belief" which claims that men are more competent and intelligent than women, which would explain why they have higher positions in the career hierarchy.
 Ultimately, this factor leads to perception of gender-based jobs in the labor market, so men are expected to have more work-related qualifications and hired for top positions.
 Perceived feminine stereotypes contribute to the glass ceiling faced by women in the workforce.

 Gender stereotyping is thinking that men are better than women in management and leadership roles; it is the concept of alluding that women are inferior and better suited in their biological roles of mother and spouse.
 The nature of this stereotype is toxic and hindering to women's success and their rights in every aspect but it is even more damaging in the workplace in a patriarchal society.
 It represents an invisible but strong barrier that stands in the way of women.
 Men are put at the utmost positions for they are primally viewed as better leaders whereas women are stuck in low or medium level positions.
 These barriers to women's progression in management roles and a of significant issue.
 For example, the few women that have worked hard and relentlessly to break those barriers and have earned their deserving place in a leadership role are either viewed as "competent or warm" but never both.
 This is because the idea of a successful woman is stereotyped within the idea that she must be a ruthless, competitive, cold person whereas a woman of a warm and caring nature will be perceived as not having the right skill set for leadership and progression because "she does not have what it takes".

 Hiring practices

 When women leave their current place of employment to start their own businesses, they tend to hire other women, and men to hire other men.
 These hiring practices (seemingly) diminish "the glass ceiling" effect because there is a perception of less competition of capabilities and sex discrimination.
 They appear to ally with the idea of "men's work" and "women's work".

+In different stages of a hiring process, the glass ceiling presents itself through discrimination: